Guide for postgraduate students

 Post-graduate Studies Committee

-In addition to your individual supervisors, the CRH has a Postgraduate Studies Committee serves to monitor academic and scientific progress of postgraduate students registered for higher degrees.
+In addition to your individual supervisors, the CRH has a Postgraduate Studies Committee which serves to monitor academic and scientific progress of postgraduate students registered for higher degrees.
 The present committee members are:

 Professor Nicola Gray (Chair)